Random walks generated by the Ewens distribution on the symmetric group: Proof of Theorem Part (ii)

-Having established bounds on set of eigenvalues, we then bound the total variation distance for $\theta=n$ employing the upper bound formula \eqref{upperb}.
-We seperate the range of the sum into four regions as depicted in Fig. \ref{fig2}, defined as
+Having established bounds on set of eigenvalues, we then bound the total variation distance for $\theta=n$ using the upper bound formula \eqref{upperb}.
+We separate the range of the sum into four regions as depicted in Fig. \ref{fig2}.
+In set notation, they are

 We take $t^*=\frac{\log n}{\log 2}$ throughout the proof.
 Also note that